Super Smash Bros. Brawl: Playable characters

 Brawl allows the player to select from 39 playable characters, 25 of which are initially available from the start.
 Some are new, but others return from Melee—in some cases updated or refined, either in appearance, fighting capabilities, or both.
 For example, Link and Fox have adopted designs from more recent titles at the time, while Samus has gained the ability to change into Zero Suit Samus.
 Dr. Mario, Roy, Young Link, Mewtwo and Pichu are the first five characters to not return from a previous game.

 Some previously represented series have had more characters added to Brawl.
 Diddy Kong from the Donkey Kong series, Ike from the Fire Emblem series, and Lucas from Mother 3 make their first appearance in the Smash Bros. series.
 Other newcomers are the first to represent their series.
-These include characters such as Pit, representing the Kid Icarus series for the first time since the 1991 Game Boy game Kid Icarus: Of Myths and Monsters, Olimar of the Pikmin series, and Wario, as he appears in Nintendo's WarioWare.
+These include characters such as Pit, representing the Kid Icarus series for the first time since Kid Icarus: Of Myths and Monsters for the Game Boy, Olimar from the Pikmin series and Wario, as he appears in Nintendo's WarioWare.
 Solid Snake, the protagonist of Konami's Metal Gear franchise, and Sonic the Hedgehog from Nintendo's former rival Sega are the first third-party characters to appear in a Super Smash Bros. game.